google/comprehensive-rust/src/control-flow-basics/match.md

 - `match` expressions need to be exhaustive, meaning they either need to cover all possible values or they need to have a default case such as `_`.
-  Exhaustiveness is easiest to demonstate with enums, but enums haven't been introduced yet.
+  Exhaustiveness is easiest to demonstrate with enums, but enums haven't been introduced yet.
 Instead we demonstrate matching on a `bool`, which is the simplest primitive type.